nuttyartist/notes/README.md

 ## Support the project

 If you use Notes daily, consider donating money so I can pay programmers to develop new features and fix bugs.
-I partner with [Patreon](https://www.patreon.com/rubymamis) to receive contributions (soon, I'll add Github Sponsors).
+I partner with [Github Sponsors](https://github.com/sponsors/nuttyartist) and [Patreon](https://www.patreon.com/rubymamis) to receive contributions.
 You can also put a bounty on specific issues using Bountysource.
 I currently make a living from ads on the website, but I'd like to stop with that.

 ## How to clone
 Use this command to clone the repository: